larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 1.1 Protein queries

 Go to the menu **File → Import → Network → Public Databases**.
-In the import dialog, choose **STRING: protein query** as **Data Source** and type your favorite protein(s) into the **Enter protein names or identifiers** field.
+In the import dialog, choose **STRING: protein query** as **Data Source** and type your favorite protein into the **Enter protein names or identifiers** field.
 You can select the appropriate organism by typing the name.
 The **Maximum number of interactors** determines how many interaction partners of your protein(s) of interest will be added to the network.
 By default, if you enter only one protein name, the resulting network will contain 10 additional interactors.
 If you enter more than one protein name, the network will contain only the interactions among these proteins, unless you explicitly ask for additional proteins.

 Unless the name(s) you entered give unambiguous matches, a disambiguation dialog will be shown next.
 It lists all the matches that the stringApp finds for each query term and selects the first one for each.
 Select the right one(s) you meant and continue by pressing the **Import** button.